podium-lib/client/README.md

 -   `maxAge` - {Number} - Default value, in milliseconds, for how long manifests should be cached.
 Default: Infinity
 -   `agent` - {HTTPAgent} - Default HTTP Agent used for all requests.
 -   `logger` - {Object} - A logger which conforms to the log4j interface.
 See the docs for [abslog](https://www.npmjs.com/package/abslog) for more information.
+-   `resolveThreshold` - {Number} - How long, in milliseconds, update resolving should wait before entering `stable` state.
+See the section "[Podlet update life cycle](#podlet-update-life-cycle)" for more information.
+Default: 10000 (10 seconds).
+-   `resolveMax` - {Number} - How long, in milliseconds, update resolving should wait before entering `unhealthy` state.
+See the section "[Podlet update life cycle](#podlet-update-life-cycle)" for more information.
+Default: 240000 (4 minutes).

 ## API